Skip to contents

 print(load_params()$params_sleep[["HASIB.algo"]])

-All of these parameters are accepted as parameter to function GGIR, because GGIR is a shell around all GGIR functionality.
+All of these parameters are accepted as parameter to function GGIR, because GGIR is like a shell around all GGIR functionality.
 However, the params_ objects themselves cannot be provided as input to GGIR.

 Configuration file.